RotherOSS/doc-otobo-installation/content/installation.rst

 Step 3: Create the OTOBO User
 -----------------------------

-Create a dedicated user for OTOBO within its own group:
+Create a dedicated user for OTOBO within its own group and own its home directory.
+This is the user that will run OTOBO and the web server.

 .. code-block:: bash